-DIVERSITY AND INCLUSION PROGRAM DIRECTOR
+DIVERSITY, EQUITY AND INCLUSION PROGRAM DIRECTOR

 This position reports to a Deputy County Administrator and receives broad policy and goal direction from the Board of County Commissioners and County Administrator.